marioarbras/aircraft-design-tool/README.md

 ## Data I/O

 Aircraft data is defined in a project file that is read by the `load_project` function of the program.
 The project file uses [JSON](https://www.json.org/json-en.html) notation.
 This data is stored as a MATLAB struct within the program and gets transfered around between modules.
-Optionally, the data can be saved at the end of the program execution.
+Optionally, the data can be saved at the end of the program execution by the function `save_project`.

 ## Project File Structure